mixmastamyk/out/readme.rst

 --------------------------

-If you're here it's very likely you already know that the Python standard logging module is extremely flexible.
+If you're here it's very likely you already know that the Python standard logging module is extremely flexible, and that's great and all.
-Awesome,
-however unfortunately overkill for small to medium projects, and these days many larger ones too.
+Unfortunately, it is overkill for small to medium projects, and these days many larger ones too.
 Additionally,
 its various Java-isms grate on the nerves,